jwmount/HyperAQ-1/README.md

 # HyperAQ

-This is the Hyperloop version of the Aquarius sprinkler server.
+This is the Hyperloop version of the Aquarius sprinkler server, deployed on a RasberryPI 3.

 Theory of Operation